 We have tried to ensure as much of our online content is searchable in Summon as possible, but it is not comprehensive.
 This is due to a number of reasons including: restrictions imposed by publishers; and linking issues with some resources.
 For a definitive check for online access to a specific journal please search the E-journals Finder.
 To check if we have online access to a specific book (or printed copies of books or journals) please search the Enterprise catalogue.

 Summon is also more suitable for some subjects than others.
-For advice on the best resources to use for your research contact your subject liaison librarian.
+For advice on the best resources to use for your research contact your Academic Liaison Librarian.

 Watch our video on searching Summon

 If you are unable to watch these videos on YouTube they are also available on Stream (University username and password required):

 Once you have run your search on Summon you can use the 'Refine your search' options on the left of the screen to limit your results.
 You can include or exclude items in any of the following ways:

 - Scholarly & peer review / Peer-review / Open Access - limit results to the best quality sources by limiting by the first two options, and to freely available items using the Open Access option